BryanSchuetz/dai/_news/human-dynamics-founder-bernhard-hulla-joins-the-dai-board.markdown

 date: 2020-01-20 09:11:00 Z
 clients: European Union
 summary: DAI is delighted to welcome Bernhard Hulla to the DAI Board.
+published: false
 ---

 DAI is delighted to welcome Bernhard Hulla to the [DAI Board](https://www.dai.com/who-we-are/leadership/board.html).
 Bernhard founded Human Dynamics, a company he built into the leading EuropeAid development contractor, before [joining forces ](https://www.dai.com/news/dai-acquires-leading-european-development-consultancy-human-dynamics)with DAI in 2019.

 “It’s an honor to be joining DAI’s Board,” said Hulla, who brings more than 25 years of experience in the international development arena to the role.
 “Being a Board member I’ll be delighted to contribute my insights as DAI works to continue expanding its capabilities in Europe and beyond.”